doomerix/gregle-points/README.md

-# gregle-points
+# mvt-points
-Gregle-Points.
+Mvt-Points.
 Made by some students to be a robust score-system.